 The true value of a human being can be found in the degree to which he has attained liberation from the self.
 Albert Einstein

-Venus Austin is a first born in a family of seven.
-The father was a teacher, the mother a house wife and had four siblings.
-Venus got educated to university level with a child in the third year of college, the second born completed elementary school with a child in the last year and a below average performance, the third born completed elementary school education with above average performance, the fourth born was continuing in tertiary level education with a professional course at the time this article was written and the fifth born completed elementary school level with below average performance.
-The father got infected with HIV in the late 90’s and went into denial for several years, which culminated into alcohol addiction.
+Venus Austin is a firstborn in a family of seven.
+The father was a teacher, the mother a housewife and had four siblings.
+Venus got educated to university level with a child in the third year of college, the second-born completed elementary school with a child in the last year and a below-average performance, the third born completed elementary school education with above-average performance, the fourth born was continuing in tertiary level education with a professional course at the time this article was written and the fifth born completed elementary school level with below-average performance.
+The father got infected with HIV in the late ’90s and went into denial for several years, which culminated into alcohol addiction.
 With little money left for the household, the family could not educate all the children beyond what the government institutions could offer…a free elementary school education and university loans and bursaries for the one in the university.
 They were driven to despair even though they had several hectares of productive land, a few heads of livestock as well as access to natural resources e.g. water source and quarry within the same piece of land they owned.
-They also had access to government provided services e.g. schools, local dispensary and infrastructure within a distance of 15 kilometers radius from their home.
+They also had access to government-provided services e.g. schools, local dispensary and infrastructure within a distance of 15 kilometres radius from their home.

 Sometimes we believe that we do not have what it takes to get out of challenging situations.
 We lose direction in life and lack motivation.
-We feel powerless and loose hope in life.
-Negative thoughts make us believe that we are incapable.
-The disempowering beliefs cause us to be blind to all our capabilities hence losing out in opportunities to turn around life.
-Sometimes we begin self-destructive behaviors.
+We feel powerless and lose hope in life.
+Negative thoughts make us believe that we are incapable of.
+The disempowering beliefs cause us to be blind to all our capabilities hence losing out in opportunities to turn around the life.
+Sometimes we begin self-destructive behaviours.

 What makes your heart soar?
 What makes you feel most alive and energized?
 It is a lot easier to be self – motivated towards this goal.
 You experience freedom both during the process and also with the goal.
 Know your passion and pursue it.
 Love what you do and the satisfaction will be worth the investment.
 Positive thinking is essential in motivating yourself to reach your goals in life.
 Use this motivation to create the life you desire.
 Think of a reward that would motivate you at the end of achieving your goal.
 Use this as a tagline that encourages you along the process.